 Florasis explores the inspiration of ancient recipes to engineer a collection of nourishing beauty products using ancient methods to take the world of beauty of today by storm.
 Florasis prides itself in extracting flowers' essence and using natural ingredients to present an array of beautiful, gentle and natural products packed with nutritious elements for your face.

-A leafy floral stem, which generally grows 1.2 metres (3 ft 11 in) tall, but exceptionally 2 metres (6 ft 7 in) tall, emerges in late spring and bears several sweetly and very fragrant flowers in summer.
+A leafy floral stem, which generally grows 1.2 meters (3 ft 11 in) tall, but exceptionally 2 meters (6 ft 7 in) tall, emerges in late spring and bears several sweetly and very fragrant flowers in summer.
 The flowers are pure white and tinted yellow in their throats.

 A perennial bulbous plant, generally 35–60 cm tall, but some forms reach 90 cm.
 Its leaves, which are well developed at the time of flowering, are strap-shaped, 5–20 mm wide, reaching to about the same height as the flowers.
 The flowering stem (scape) is hollow and has wings with translucent margins.